What Happens When a Church’s First Email Gets It Wrong

 Key Takeaways for Church Guest Follow-Up

 First-time guests are exploring their options and aren’t immediately ready to commit.
-The fastest way to end that exploration is to treat them like they’re already members.
+The fastest way to end that exploration is to treat them as if they were already members.

 Your first emails should lead with: